archlinux/infrastructure/README.md

 The following steps should be used to update our managed servers:

   * pacman -Syu
-  * manually update the kernel, since it is in IgnorePkg by default
   * sync
   * checkservices
   * reboot